If you have a Google Adsense account be aware of invalid traffic and policy enforcement

 The definition of invalid activity is in general terms related to accidental clicks or invalid click activity, ad clicks by the site owner or the use of click farms.

 Invalid clicks can also be the result of ad implementations that do not conform with Google Ads program policies.

 However, although most site owners abide by all the rules, invalid ad traffic will still occur on every site, and it is perfectly normal.

-Google prevents invalid traffic using complex algorithms.
+Google prevents invalid traffic by using complex algorithms.
 At the end of each month, after this check, you will find that there will always be a small deduction.

 You can locate this information when you click on the Payments tab of your Adsense dashboard.